11 Kitchen Gadgets Not Worth the Hype: Stick to the Basics

 Credit: Deposit photos.

-Cleaning a garlic press can be tedious, but using a knife or grater can yield the same results with less cleanup.
+Cleaning a garlic press can be a hassle, but you can achieve the same results with less cleanup by using a knife or grater.

 Salad Spinner